amolvin/Raspi-Control-panel/README.md

 Installation
 --------------

 You need to have a Webserver up and running on your Raspberry Pi. lighttpd, Apache2 have been testet, but i think others will do just fine.
+You need to have PHP enabled and be able to execute shell_exec commmands.

 For the reboot and shutdown buttons to work, you need to adjust your /etc/sudoers file by using
 ```sh